 - In a sauce pan, combine lavender buds and water.
 Bring the mixture to a boil, then add the sugar.

-- Lower the heat so it maintains a gentle boil, and continue to stir until the sugar is dissolved.
+- Lower the heat so it maintains a simmer, and stir until the sugar is dissolved.
+Continue to simmer for 15 minutes.

 Notes